aamkye/ubuntu_on_fdd7_article/readme.md

 The conundrum of multiple Wi-Fi networks and signal dropout is a nuisance nobody relishes.
 To mitigate this predicament, I opted for a TP-Link mesh system featuring a unified SSID for both the 2.4GHz and 5GHz networks across three mesh devices.
 Consequently, I can freely wander throughout my abode without encountering any connectivity hindrances.

+Now, as you might already spotted on the docs, here's the dealio, folks.
+The key to maintaining peace and harmony in the technological realm is to have not one, but two Wi-Fi networks.
+Oh yeah, we're living the high life now!
+The first one is exclusively for all those fancy-schmancy IoT devices, because, you know, they've got a party of their own going on.
+They're out there sharing cat memes and discussing the latest smart home gossip, while I'm just chilling on the sidelines.

+But hold your horses, folks!
+We can't forget about the second network, designed especially for my dear wife.
+Why, you ask?
+Well, let me spill the beans.
+You see, I have a particular talent for accidentally breaking stuff.
+It's like my superpower or something.
+But fear not!
+With this second Wi-Fi network in place, my wife can still surf the web, browse her favorite websites, and watch adorable puppy videos, all while I'm over here causing havoc like a clumsy ninja.

+In the end, my friends, it's all about preserving domestic tranquility in the face of technological mishaps.
+So, let's raise a glass to the two Wi-Fi networks because they're the real MVPs of our connected household.
+Cheers to endless internet for everyone, even when I'm on a rampage of destruction!

 ![](./pic/image32.png)

 Ah, my personal favorite — VPN.
-Have you ever experienced the peculiar scenario of toiling away at a company for X years, while the esteemed Security department assumes you're diligently working from country Y, only to be abruptly confronted with a malfunctioning VPN server that "teleports" you back to your original country, Z?
-The inevitable phone call from said Security department ensues, bewildered by your sudden appearance in country Z. If you answered in the affirmative, rest assured, you're doing it right!
+Have you ever experienced the peculiar scenario of toiling away at a company for X years, while the esteemed security department assumes you're diligently working from country Y, only to be abruptly confronted with a malfunctioning VPN server that "teleports" you back to your original country, Z?
+The inevitable phone call from said security department ensues, bewildered by your sudden appearance in country Z. If you answered in the affirmative, rest assured, you're doing it right!

 Every single device within my network must traverse the router, which boasts a meticulously configured VPN client.
-This meticulous setup guarantees that all my device traffic remains enciphered, safeguarding against any data leakage to the vast expanse of the Internet.
+This meticulous setup guarantees that all my device traffic remains enciphered, safeguarding against any data leakage to the vast expanse of the Internet (well, at least until it reaches the VPN server, but that's a whole other story.)

 ![](./pic/image33.png)